isomerpages/moe-peihwaprespri/_learning-at-pei-hwa/English.md

 ### 3. Harnessing ICT in EL learning

 Learning is fun and engaging with the help of technology.
 At PHPPS, teachers harness ICT to facilitate learning and make English language learning an engaging experience.&nbsp;

-In the recent SLS Design Challenge organized by MOE, PHPPS was awarded “Quality Lesson Design” Award.

 <figure>
 <img src="/images/Having%20fun%20learning%20with%20ICT%20tools.jpg" style="width:80%">